romanbro/agile_project/Sprint 1/README.md

 ### Apologies:

 ### Summary of Conversation:
+We explained one by one, what each one of us completed yesterday (Monday).
+This then followed on to what we planned to achieve before the next meeting and any impediments that may have arose.
+- Majority of the initial spikes which were allocated by Scrum Master Oskar were near completion or had been completed.
+- Good progress was made by the front-end team in getting an initial webpage designed and working.
+- Creating the database was to be the next primary goal for the backend team.
+- Spikes remained for learning about Google Maps API and Java/SQL utlisation.

 ## Day 3 - Scrum Meeting summary
 The Scrum Master for this meeting was Oskar Jankowski.